Design Workflow Blog

 Preview thumbnail

 While having a thumbnail preview draws attention when your page is shared on social media, it's not a requirement to have.
 The recommended usage is that you should only have one if there is relevant imagery on the page, like a feature graphic or photo.
+You can even point to the same URL as that feature image.

 • 1200x630 pixels is the standard image size